BEAUTY Powered BEAST: Introduction

+In this paper, we develop an in-depth understanding of the BET framework and construct a class of powerful distribution-free goodness-of-fit tests, encompassing both the uniformity test and the independence test between a random vector and a random variable.
+While many tests have been devised for this problem, \cite{zhang2019bet} showed that uniform consistency for testing ~\eqref{eq: test_ind} is generally unachievable for all alternative distributions.
+Analogous results for the $L^2$-distance was recently documented by \cite{berrett2021optimal}.
+These results reaffirm earlier observations by \cite{lecam1973convergence, barron1989uniformly, wasserman:2019}.

-In order to avoid the power loss from non-uniform consistency, \cite{zhang2019bet} proposed the framework of binary expansion statistics (BEStat).
-The BEStat approach is motivated by the classical probability result of the binary expansion of a uniformly distributed random variable \citep{kac1959statistical}, as stated below. \begin{theorem} If $U \sim \mathrm{Unif}[-1,1],$ then $U=\sum_{d=1}^\infty 2^{-d}{A_d}$ where $A_d \stackrel{i.i.d.}{\sim} \text{Rademacher}$, that is $A_d\in\{-1,1\}$ with equal probabilities. \end{theorem} Theorem~\ref{thm: be} allows the approximation of the $\sigma$-field generated by $U$ by that of $U_D=\sum_{d=1}^{D} {2^{-d}}{A_d}$ for any positive integer depth $D$.
-For the problem of testing uniformity, this filtration approach enables a universal approximation of the distribution, an identifiable model and uniformly consistent tests at any $D$.
+Practically, this finding indicates that each test encounters a ``blind spot,'' resulting in a significant loss of power.
+To mitigate the power loss arising from non-uniform consistency, \cite{zhang2019bet} introduced the binary expansion statistics (BEStat) framework to restrict the space of alternative distributions up to a suitable finite resolution.
+The BEStat approach is inspired by the classical probability result of the binary expansion of a uniformly distributed random variable \citep{kac1959statistical}, as stated below. \begin{theorem} If $U \sim \mathrm{Unif}[-1,1],$ then $U=\sum_{d=1}^\infty 2^{-d}{A_d}$ where $A_d \stackrel{i.i.d.}{\sim} \text{Rademacher}$, that is $A_d\in\{-1,1\}$ with equal probabilities. \end{theorem} Theorem~\ref{thm: be} allows the approximation of the $\sigma$-field generated by $U$ using $U_D=\sum_{d=1}^{D} {2^{-d}}{A_d}$ for any positive integer depth $D$.
+This filtration approach for testing uniformity facilitates a universal distribution approximation, an identifiable model, and uniformly consistent tests at any depth $D$.
 The testing framework based on the binary expansion filtration approximation is referred to as the binary expansion testing (BET).
-In particular, the BET of approximate uniformity for $\bU_D=(^1U_D,\ldots,{}^pU_D)^T$ is
+Specifically, the BET of approximate uniformity for $\bU_D=(U_{1,D},\ldots,U_{p,D})^T$ is

-where ${}^{p}\Pb_{0,D}$ is the uniform distribution over $p$-dimensional dyadic rationals $\{2^{-D}(1-2^D)+2^{-D+1}k,k=0,1,\ldots,2^{D}-1 \}^p.$
+where $\Pb_{0,D}$ is the uniform distribution over $p$-dimensional dyadic rationals $\{2^{-D}(1-2^D)+2^{-D+1}k,k=0,1,\ldots,2^{D}-1 \}^p.$